zonneplan/KiBot/docs/source/configuration/outputs/diff.rst

       -  ``copy_instead_of_link`` :index:`: <pair: output - diff - options; copy_instead_of_link>` [boolean=false] Modifies the behavior of `add_link_id` to create a copy of the file instead of a symlink.
 Useful for some Windows setups.
       -  ``diff_mode`` :index:`: <pair: output - diff - options; diff_mode>` [string='red_green'] [red_green,stats] In the `red_green` mode added stuff is green and red when removed.
-         The `stats` mode is used to meassure the amount of difference.
+         The `stats` mode is used to measure the amount of difference.
 In this mode all changes are red, but you can abort if the difference is bigger than certain threshold.
       -  ``dnf_filter`` :index:`: <pair: output - diff - options; dnf_filter>` [string|list(string)='_none'] Name of the filter to mark components as not fitted.
          A short-cut to use for simple cases where a variant is an overkill.